About Me

 I love Japanese culture.
 I first traveled to Japan as a high school exchange student and later studied college-level Japanese for three years.
 Since 2022, I’ve returned to Japan three times, and I am always planning my next trip there.

-In my spare time, I enjoy taking photographs, running, kayaking, going to art exhibitions, doing the New York Times word games, and sampling craft beers.
+In my spare time, I enjoy running, kayaking, going to art exhibitions, doing the New York Times word games, and sampling craft beers.
 You can find me on Instagram.

 Contact me and let’s get started.
 I look forward to hearing from you!